prometil/kernely/documentation/developers/gettingstarted/index.markdown

 Run
 ---
 As each project is a module, the kernely project is able to run as a standalone server.
 Just run the class ___org.kernely.Kernely___ and that's all about it!

+If you want to test you plugin just link your project to the kernely project, so that it will be in the kernely project classpath.
+Kernely will grab it and load it at runtime.